History (Key Stage 3 & 4)

+In History, students are challenged to be creative thinkers and reflective learners through a variety of engaging learning activities.
 Styles of teaching range from the formal delivery of lessons through to independent enquiry and group work.
 The study and evaluation of a range of sources such as documents, artefacts, pictures, photographs, films, music, oral accounts and guest speakers are central to our approach.
-I.C.T. is used regularly to ensure that pupils are able to access a wide variety of web based sources.
+Appropriate subject-enhancing I.C.T. is used regularly to ensure that students are able to access a wide variety of web-based sources as historians do.

 We aim to give students an in-depth understanding of and grounding within the past.
 This will equip students with the knowledge, opportunities and skills to interpret and contribute to the modern world.